Zangief: Appearances

 Zangief has always been difficult to use because of his slow speed, lack of projectiles and his best moves require precise timing and difficult input controls.
-But that was not always the case.
+However, that was not always the case.
 When Street Fighter II was being developed, the Capcom team placed a machine in a Kyobashi arcade to assess the balancing issues between the characters.
 One unknown player got so good with Zangief, that he won 85 games in a row with him.
-In fact, other players wouldn’t even play the game because they feared him.
+In fact, other players would not even play the game because they feared him.
 "Regardless of how much we balanced Zangief in-house, this one Zangief expert would win all the time," Street Fighter II creator Yoshiki Okamoto says.
 Eventually, Zangief was nerfed so much, that this player would occasionally lose.
 Okamoto later said in a video “Assuming that player is watching this now...
 It's your fault Zangief [became] weaker.”
+Outside of Street Fighter, he appears as a playable character in the crossover fighting Street Fighter X Tekken, with his official tag partner, Rufus.
+Zangief appears as a Spirit in the Nintendo crossover fighting game Super Smash Bros.
+Ultimate.
+After the player defeats Incineroar from Pokémon and rescue Zangief's spirit, they have access to a dojo where he can teach other spirits the "Overthrow" style.

 Various actors have voiced the character in his video game appearances: he is voiced by Wataru Takagi in the Street Fighter Alpha and Street Fighter EX series, Tesshō Genda in the Capcom vs. SNK series and Capcom Fighting Evolution, and Kenta Miyake in Japanese and Peter Beckman in English for Street Fighter IV.
 In anime, he is voiced in Japanese by Tetsuo Kanao and in English by William Johnson.
 In the live-action Street Fighter film, the character was portrayed by Andrew Bryniarski, who was dubbed over by Ryūzaburō Ōtomo in the Japanese television dub and by Katsuhisa Hōki in the video and DVD dub.
 In the film Wreck-It Ralph, he was voiced by director Rich Moore.
 Zangief also appears as a playable character in Super Gem Fighter Mini Mix.

-He appears as a playable character in the crossover fighting Street Fighter X Tekken, with his official tag partner, Rufus.

-Zangief appears as a Spirit in the Nintendo crossover fighting game Super Smash Bros.
-Ultimate.
-After the player defeats Incineroar from Pokémon and rescue Zangief's spirit, they have access to a dojo where he can teach other spirits the "Overthrow" style.